Avnet/Ultra96-PYNQ/README.md

 * Roughly 80GB of free hard drive space if you have the Xilinx tools installed
 * You may be able to work with less free hard drive space, YMMV
 * At least 8GB of RAM (more is better)
-* Xilinx PetaLinux and Vivado or SDx (find the version compatible with a specific PYNQ release at [Xilinx Tool Version](https://pynq.readthedocs.io/en/latest/pynq_sd_card.html))
+* Xilinx Petalinux and Vivado or SDx (find the version compatible with a specific PYNQ release at [Xilinx Tool Version](https://pynq.readthedocs.io/en/latest/pynq_sd_card.html))
-* Read Xilinx UG1144 for PetaLinux host PC setup requirements
+* Read Xilinx UG1144 for Petalinux host PC setup requirements
 * [Create a Xilinx account](https://www.xilinx.com/registration/create-account.html) to obtain and license the tools

 ### Step 1: Clone and configure the Ultra96 repository